 Security and data protection are our top priorities.
-ChartSwap is 100% HIPPA-secure and HITECH-compliant.
+ChartSwap is SOC II Certified and 100% HIPPA-secure and HITECH-compliant.
 We built our software on the SalesForce.com platform, which is recognized as having a leading security infrastructure with world-class physical, administrative and technical security safeguards.
 ChartSwap also has comprehensive information security and privacy policies.
 With advanced event monitoring, ChartSwap administrators can receive detailed reports, accounting for every action occurring on the system, so that any suspicious or unsafe activity can be identified and resolved quickly.

 Security Is Priority One